Ajaiswal-2023/Kubernetes-Assignment/README.md

 - The database is accessible internally within the cluster using the service name `db-service` and port `5432`.

 ## Accessing the API service:
-- An api service can be accessed using swagger spec by http://<api-service-external-ip>/api-doc/, using the swagger spec, one can get/insert into database. or simply hit the http://<api-service-external-ip>/api/users/ or http://<api-service-external-ip>/api/products/ in browser.
+- Api service can be accessed using swagger spec by http://api-service-external-ip/api-doc/, using the swagger spec, one can get/insert into database. or simply hit the http://api-service-external-ip/api/users/ or http://api-service-external-ip/api/products/ in browser.